 The Hyundai Ioniq Electric fell subject to a single major recall in 2017, for an issue pertaining to the motor coolant which would potentially make contact with the Electronic Power Control Unit (EPCU), subsequently resulting in a vehicle stall.
 The Ioniq Electric has managed to steer clear of any other recalls since.
 Unfortunately, J.D.
 Power is yet to provide a Quality and Reliability rating.
 To inspire driver confidence, however, Hyundai covers the Ioniq Electric with a ten-year/100,000-mile powertrain and Hybrid/Electric Battery warranty, and with a five-year/60,000-mile basic warranty.

-Because the Hyundai Ioniq Electric is a low sales volume vehicle, neither the NHTSA nor the IIHS has evaluated it for its crashworthiness.
-The IIHS has, however, evaluated the 2020 Ioniq Hybrid which scored top ratings of Good for six specified crash tests - results that should be largely applicable.
+Because it is a low sales volume vehicle, neither the NHTSA nor the IIHS has subjected the Hyundai Ioniq EV to review for crashworthiness.
+The IIHS has, however, subjected the 2020 Hyundai Ioniq HEV to review, for which it scored top ratings of Good for six specified crash tests - results that should be largely applicable.

 Hyundai has really kitted the Ioniq Electric out for comprehensive driver assistance and top-notch safety.
 Hyundai's SmartSense driver assistance suite, which comprises automatic high-beams, forward collision avoidance, driver attention warning, and lane keeping assist is standard.
 These complement the Ioniq's already standard high-beam assist, rearview camera and Smart cruise control system with stop and go functionality.
 The Limited comes standard with a few more assists including highway drive assist and blind spot monitoring with rear cross-traffic alert.
 Of course, there are all the essentials too, such as ABS, EBD, and stability control.
 A consignment of seven airbags is standard in both Ioniq Electric models too, including a driver's knee airbag.